 Legend has it that in 1683 in Vienna, Austria, a local Jewish baker wanted to thank the King of Poland for protecting his countrymen from Turkish invaders.
-He made a special hard roll in the shape of a riding stirrup-"beugel," in Austrian-commemorating the king's favorite pastime, and giving the bagel its distinctive shape.
-When bagels reached Poland, they were officially sanctioned as gifts for women in childbirth and mentioned in the Community Register.
-Mothers used them as nutritious teething rings which their infants could easily grasp.
+He made a special hard roll in the shape of a riding stirrup-''beugel,'' in Austrian-commemorating the king's favorite pastime, and giving the bagel its distinctive shape.